peteroupc/peteroupc.github.io/randomfunc.md

  <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.

- <sup id=Note5>(5)</sup> In situations where loops are not possible, such as within an SQL query, the idiom `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`, where `min(a,b)` is the smaller of `a` and `b`, returns an integer greater than or equal to 0, but less than `maxExclusive`; however, such an idiom can have a slight, but for most purposes negligible, bias toward `maxExclusive - 1`.
+ <sup id=Note5>(5)</sup> In situations where loops are not possible, such as within an SQL query, the idiom `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`, where `min(a,b)` is the smaller of `a` and `b`, returns an integer in the interval \[0, `maxExclusive`\); however, such an idiom can have a slight, but for most purposes negligible, bias toward `maxExclusive - 1`.

+<sup id=Note6>(6)</sup> This definition includes RNGs that&mdash;
+- seek to generate random numbers that are at least cost-prohibitive (but not necessarily _impossible_) to predict,
+- merely seek to generate number sequences likely to pass statistical tests of randomness,
+- are initialized automatically before use,
+- are initialized with an application-specified "seed",
+- use a deterministic algorithm for random number generation, and/or
+- primarily rely on one or more nondeterministic sources for random number generation.

-<sup id=Note6>(6)</sup> If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number (see also "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)".
-Outside the scope of this document are further details on this kind of conversion, a list of CDFs or PDFs, and details on finding integrals.
+If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number (see also "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)").
+Outside the scope of this document are further details on this kind of conversion and a list of CDFs.

 <sup id=Note7>(7)</sup> For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).

+<sup id=Note8>(8)</sup> `RNDINTEXC` is not given as the core random generation method because it's harder to fill integers in popular integer formats with random bits with this method.

 <a id=License></a>
 ## License